YuruSong/GLM/README.md

 --------------
 Jan 13 2020
 --------------
 Trying GLM on binary output, i.e. search or not, chase or not.

-But need to think about how to segment 'bout'.
+About behavior bout, how to select them?
+First, look at the time length distribution of these two behaviors.

 --------------
 Jan 07 2020